Gallipoli (Italy) - attractions, sightseeing, map, hotels, accommodation, parking. Guide.

 What is the gold of Apulia?
 It is a world-famous, top-quality olive oil.
 Puglia is the main source of oil in Italy.
 About 50% of the olive oil production in Italy comes from here.
 I wrote about olive trees from Apulia in one of the previous entries: Area of monumental olive trees - Apulia.

-The oil trade in Gallipoli has a very long tradition, dating back to the Roman rule in the 70nd - XNUMXrd century BC.
-The transport of oil was one of the reasons for the construction of two roads (Via Sallentina and Via Traiana) connecting the Salentinian peninsula with Rome.
-At that time, however, the oil trade was still quite calm.
-The real explosion occurred in the XNUMXth century, when Ferdinand I King of both Sicily built a large port in the city.
-Gallipoli has at dizzying pace become the largest oil trade point and dominates the trade in this commodity in Europe.
-On one day, XNUMX (!!!) ships were serviced in the port of Gallipoli.
-By the end of the XNUMXth century, Gallipoli had become a city of importance to Nepal, Rome, Paris and London, with the port ranked first as Europe's busiest and most important port.
+The olive oil trade in Gallipoli has a very long tradition, dating back to the times of Roman rule in the 70nd - XNUMXrd century BC.
+The transport of olive oil was one of the reasons for the construction of two roads (Via Sallentina and Via Traiana) connecting the Salentine Peninsula with Rome.
+At that time, however, the olive oil trade was still quite peaceful.
+The real explosion occurred in the XNUMXth century, when Ferdinand I, King of the Two Sicilies, built a large port in the city.
+Gallipoli quickly became the largest olive oil trading point and dominated the olive oil trade in Europe.
+On one day, XNUMX (!!!) ships were handled in the port of Gallipoli.
+By the end of the XNUMXth century, Gallipoli had become a city of equal importance to Naples, Rome, Paris and London, and the port was among the busiest and most important ports in Europe.

 The oil trade has grown to such an extent that in order to be able to handle all commercial traffic, 35 oil mills and around 2000 oil tanks had to be built in the city.
 A special tax was also introduced for each bushel of oil loaded on the ship (a bushel is about 36 liters), because the transport load was such that all access roads to the city and city walls had to be constantly rebuilt and renovated.